Royal Decree Approves Reshuffle Of PM Khasawneh's Cabinet

-Amman, Sep.
-26 (Petra) -- A Royal Decree was issued on Tuesday, approving a reshuffle of Prime Minister Bisher Khasawneh's Cabinet.
+(MENAFN- Jordan Times) AMMAN - A Royal Decree was issued on Tuesday, approving a reshuffle of Prime Minister Bisher Khasawneh's Cabinet, according to a Royal Court statement.

 The Royal Decree approved the appointment of the following: